maclennann/csharp-crossplat-service-demo/README.md

 ### More Details

 As mentioned above, this is a NancyFX application.
 Just a simple self-hosted application.
 It uses TopShelf to become a Windows service (see control commands [here](http://docs.topshelf-project.com/en/latest/overview/commandline.html)).
 It also uses TopShelf.Linux to become a Unix daemon.
-TopShelf.Linux isn't quite feature-complete yet, but having the Linux package install an Upstart script provides most daemon-like benefits.
+[TopShelf.Linux](https://github.com/pruiz/Topshelf.Linux) isn't quite feature-complete yet, but having the generated packages install an Upstart script provides most daemon-like benefits.
 It's just another way I'm trying to get a 1-to-1 between Windows and Linux.

 ### Usage Notes